-- Know your local snakes, sort of places they like to live and hide and what times of the day or year/day they are most likely to be active.
-Be specially vigilant after rains and during flooding - Wear proper shoes or boots and long trousers especially when Whawakingrindbeldarkand bushy
+Know your local snakes, sort of places they like to live and hide and what times of the day or year/day they are most likely to be active.
+Be specially vigilant after rains and during flooding

-- Use torch, flashlight or lamp when walking in the dark. - Never handle, threaten or corner a snake in an enclosed space. - If at all possible, try to avoid sleeping on the ground. - Keep young children away from areas known to be snake-infested. - Avoid having rubble, rubbish close to houses as all of these attract snakes. - Frequently check your house for snakes and avoid houses with large cracks and cavities on walls
+- Wear proper shoes or boots and long trousers especially when walking in the dark and bushy areas - Use torch, flashlight or lamp when walking in the dark. - Never handle, threaten or corner a snake in an enclosed space. - If at all possible, try to avoid sleeping on the ground. - Keep young children away from areas known to be snake-infested. - Avoid having rubble, rubbish close to houses as all of these attract snakes. - Frequently check your house for snakes and avoid houses with large cracks and cavities on walls